Nathan West (General Hospital): Storylines

+In September, 2025, a car crash victim is brought to General Hospital who exactly resembles Nathan.
+When the patient awakens, he professes to be Nathan with no memory of where he has been for the last seven years.

 Reception

 Carlivati's Twitter announcement garnered quite the reaction with fans wondering about Paevey and his role on the show.
 Shortly after Paevey's debut, a fan created a fake Twitter account, pretending to be the actor.
 Of the fan reaction, ABC Soaps In Depth said Paevey was an "instant hit on social media and the internet," and described as the "next big thing."
 Connie Passalacqua of the soap opera website, Marlena De Lacroix listed Paevey as one of the daytime four actors to watch in 2014.
 She said: "Paevey is quite good looking, can act well and plays a police detective quite believably."
 Soaps In Depth listed the character at number 5 in the "5 Things We're Loving" section in the February 3, 2014 edition.
 Sara Bibel said that while "GH is full off good looking men."
 Paevey is one that makes others say "Damn, he's good looking."
 Bibel also likened the character of Nathan to a young Mac Scorpio.
 Of the character's introduction, the magazine said, "We can't help but love a man of mystery, and that's what General Hospital's Nathan –– whom we've dubbed Detective Sexypants –– is to us right now."
 One viewer praised the casting of Paevey and Ryan Carnes (Lucas Jones) and the fan mail was featured in Soap Opera Digest: "great job adding [Paevey and Carnes]; drop-dead gorgeous and they can act too!"
 The character of Nathan became quite popular with fans, despite viewer complaints that there were too many characters on canvas.
 Carol Boorom from SoapHub said Paevey "whose good looks are only out shined by his good heart, is a special treat to watch."
 DashboardGirl from General Hospital Blog said "Ryan Paevey has been such a delightful newcomer to the GH cast."
 She continued, "he's easy on the eyes, and his role as Detective West is nothing short of sweet, sexy, compassionate, and much more."
 On Britt and Nathan being siblings, Soaps In Depth said, "They may well be the hottest siblings ever."
 Paevey "has become quite the sensation in short amount of time" said Michael Fairman in November 2014.
 Paevey's popularity led to the 30-year-old being featured in People's "Sexiest Man Alive" issue in "The Sexiest Men At Every Age" list.
 In 2015, Jenn Bishop of TVSource Magazine included the character in the list of several new characters that she enjoyed from Ron Carlivati.
 In 2015, Rosemary A. Rossi described Paevey as "one of the hottest properties on daytime."
 Paevey's popularity also landed him a reporting gig on the syndicated TV newsmagazine Extra.